MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

 Dimension defaults differ for time entries and expenses.
 For both forecasts and actuals in time entries, the following behavior occurs:

-- **For projects:** the **Project – Cost** posting type dimensions are merged from both workers and projects, but project dimensions win if there's a conflict.
+- For the **Posting type** of **Project - cost** dimensions are merged from both workers and projects, but project dimensions win if there's a conflict.
-- **For projects:** the **Payroll – allocation** posting type dimensions are merged from both workers and projects, but worker dimensions win if there's a conflict.
+- For the **Posting type** of **Project - payroll allocation** dimensions are merged from both workers and projects, but worker dimensions win if there's a conflict.

 For both forecasts and actuals in expense entries, the following behavior occurs:

-- **For projects:** the **Project – Cost** posting type dimensions are merged from both workers and projects, but project dimensions win if there's a conflict.
+- For the **Posting type** of **Project - cost** dimensions are merged from both workers and projects, but project dimensions win if there's a conflict.
-- **For ledgers:** The **ledger journal** posting type dimensions are merged from both workers and projects, but project dimensions win if there's a conflict.
+- For the **Posting type** of **Ledger journal**  dimensions are merged from both workers and projects, but project dimensions win if there's a conflict.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]